 |4.||Should I ever include my child’s income on my tax return?|

 In fact, you could owe more in tax.
-For example, a child’s unearned income from $1,050 to $2,100 would be taxed at 10% if it’s included on your return.
+For example, a child’s unearned income between $1,050 and $2,100 would be taxed at 10% if it’s included on your return.
 On the other hand, if you file a separate return for the child, the tax rate on that portion of the income may be as low as zero, because of the preferential tax rates for qualified dividends and capital gain distributions.

 If you want more information about how this provision works, take a look at “Parent’s Election To Report Child’s Interest and Dividends” in Part 2 of IRS Publication 929.